Jeju Olle Trail: Route 11 to Route 21

 This trail from Gujwa-eup has diverse scenery, including coastal roads and volcanic cones.
-It leads to Jimi-bong, on the easternmost part of Jeju Island, with panoramic views of the surrounding area.
-Route 21 finishes in the area near the start Route 01, completing the full circumference of the island totalling 437 km.
+It leads to Jimibong, on the easternmost part of Jeju Island, with panoramic views of the surrounding area.
+Route 21 finishes near the start Route 01, completing the full circumference of the island, totalling 437 km.

 Signage and accessibility

-Since the Jeju Olle is a trail system for hikers to walk freely and safely, the Jeju Olle Foundation offers several kinds of signage to help hikers with information about each route.
-Color-coded markers indicate the forward and reverse directions of each trail and are placed at strategic intervals along the trail.
+The Jeju Olle Foundation has created several kinds of signage to provide hikers with information about each route.
+Color-coded markers indicate the forward and reverse directions of each trail and are placed at strategic intervals.
 Engraved maps and trail details are affixed to sign-stones placed at the start of each trail.